3S Share Trails Safety - STOP-STAND-SPEAK

 • Equines have personalities and temperaments.
 Encounters on the trail require the rider to deal with both the equine and other user’s behavior.

 • Horses (and mules) are ‘prey animals’.
 Their natural instinct is ‘fright = flight’.
-Always Stop, Stand, and Speak to the rider in a calm, clear, reasonable tone of voice.
+Always STOP STAND and SPEAK to the rider in a calm, clear, reasonable tone of voice.
+Say "Hello."

 • Move to the downhill side of the trail when encountering riders.
 Anything on the trail that is above a horse can be perceived as a predator.